BarthPaleologue/WebTide/README.md

 ![img.png](cover.png)

-Ocean simulation based on Tessendorf's paper, implemented on WebGPU with BabylonJS.
+WebTide is an ocean simulation based on Tessendorf's paper, implemented on WebGPU with BabylonJS.

 This was my final project for the INF585 "Computer Animation" course at École Polytechnique.